monperrus/crawler-user-agents/README.md

 Download the [`crawler-user-agents.json` file](https://raw.githubusercontent.com/monperrus/crawler-user-agents/master/crawler-user-agents.json) from this repository directly.

 ### Npm / Yarn

+crawler-user-agents is deployed on npmjs.com: <https://www.npmjs.com/package/crawler-user-agents>

-Install using npm or Yarn, or d
+To use it using npm or yarn:

 ```sh
 npm install --save crawler-user-agents